PoisotLab/ms_betacov_mapping/README.md

 Banerjee et al., 2020; Schneeberger et al., 2013).
 Considering whether viruses easily adapted to multiple hosts have lower virulence on these hosts, or lower ability to jump to hosts with different immune characteristics, should yield valuable additional predictors for the total risk of spillover.
-Previous research (**Anthony et al., 2017; Mollentze & Streicker, 2020**) states that locally diverse bat communities could maintain more viruses and hence, a higher probability of having a pathogen that could represent a risk for human health;
-locally diverse, virus-rich bats communities could represent an increased risk of spillover under climate change (**Ice ice berg berg**).
-This probability involves multiple factors, among which the relatedness of hosts (which can make the jumps easier (**Longdon et al., 2011; Mollentze et al., 2020; Wolfe et al., 2007**), and the overall tendency of hosts within a locality to share viruses, which may limit viral diversity because of within-host competition (Leeks et al., 2018; Sallinen et al., 2020).
-All things considered, the richness of known betacoronaviruses hosts is not a sufficient predictor of spillover risk.

-## Viral evolutionary distinctiveness

-Higher host diversity may not result in a higher viral diversity, for example if all hosts share the same viruses, or share closely evolutionarily related strains.
-For this reason, we quantified and mapped the evolutionary distinctiveness of betacoronaviruses, based on their position in a molecular phylogeny.
+The subset of chiroptera that are hosts of betacoronaviruses fits the evolutionary timeline of the group.
+Chiropterans can be classified as Microchiroptera and macrochiroptera, where macrochiroptera have an older history from an evolutionary perspective compared to macrochiroptera [@Springer2013PhyBat;
+@Teeling2005MolPhy].
+Specifically, we would expect that the New World group of bats, being more evolutionary distinct, would also have evolutionary distinct viruses.
+Indeed @fig:richness (bottom) reveals it to be the case.
+By contrast, South-Eastern Asia has a lot of non-evolutionary distinct bats, but evolutionary-distinct viruses.

 Viral evolutionary distinctiveness largely tracks host diversity, particularly in southern China but, oddly, not throughout the rest of southeast Asia.
 This indicates, perhaps, that many distinctive viruses remain to be discovered in this region (an idea that is unsurprising given the growing realization, around the emergence of SARS-CoV-2, that a unique lineage of similar viruses are widespread in bats but still mostly undescribed).
 The most distinct betacoronaviruses are found in South America, a region with a comparatively lower number of hosts; this suggests that the South American bat-betacoronvirus